eiriktve/kotlin-spring-oauth2-authorization-server/README.md

     "expires_in": 1799
 }
 ````

+*As a side note, the client credentials grant does not support refresh tokens.*

 ### Validate/Introspect a token
 In order to validate that a token is i.e., active, you need to call the introspect endpoint like so (you don't have to